 - Personal Protection – There must be documented evidence of recent threats, robberies, and/or assaults, supported by official police reports or notarized statements from witnesses.

 The Second Amendment is a bedrock freedom conferred upon the citizens of the United States in the Constitution.
 Unfortunately, this right is under constant assault by individuals who do not know or understand firearms law and the implications that come with it.

 Gun law lawyer Edward Hershon understands the laws that are involved in the purchase, ownership, transfer, wear and carrying of firearms.
 Mr. Hershon has represented clients both before the Handgun Review Permit Board as well as the Office of Administrative Hearings for people who wish to obtain a wear and carry permit.
 Additionally, Mr. Hershon has worked with the Bureau of Alcohol, Tobacco, Firearms and Explosives to

 If you have any questions regarding the ownership, possession, purchase or wearing and carrying of a

-firearm, please call Hershon Legal, LLC and attorney Edward Hershon will be able to help you.
+firearm, please call Hershon Legal, LLC and second amendment lawyer Edward Hershon will be able to help you.

 Help Obtaining a Concealed Carry Permit

 If you have been denied your Wear & Carry Permit, or if the permit was granted with restrictions, Hershon Legal can file an appeal to the Maryland Office of Administrative Hearings.
-Contact Attorney Edward Hershon for more information about how Hershon Legal can help you obtain your Wear & Carry Permit.
+Contact gun right lawyer Edward Hershon for more information about how Hershon Legal can help you obtain your Wear & Carry Permit.